datamole-ai/edvart/docs/getting_started.rst

     report.export_notebook("titanic_report.ipynb")

 You can modify the generated notebook if you want to modify some settings.
-For more advanced usage of edvart please read section :ref:`Advanced usage of Data Analysis Report Tool <advanced_usage>`.
+For more advanced usage of edvart, please read the documentation section :ref:`Advanced usage <advanced_usage>`.

 3. Generate HTML report